2024 Tallahassee tornadoes: Second tornado

 This tornado touched down at 6:50 a.m. at Williams Landing on Lake Talquin, initially travelling east-southeast while doing EF1 damage to trees before crossing the intersection of Blountstown Highway and Ft.
 Braden Trail Road, where it began tracking due east.
-Further damage occurred at Lake Talquin State Park, where further tree damage occurred.
-The tornado then entered Tallahassee proper and struck the neighborhoods of Seminole Manor and Mabry Manor, before approaching Florida A&M University where more tree damage occurred and roof damage to at least two of the institution's buildings occurred.
+Further damage occurred at Lake Talquin State Park, including tree damage.
+The tornado then entered Tallahassee proper and struck the neighborhoods of Seminole Manor and Mabry Manor, before approaching Florida A&M University, where more tree damage occurred, and roof damage to at least two of the institution's buildings occurred.
 At Bragg Memorial Stadium at Florida A&M, a light tower was folded in half.
 Widespread EF0 shingle damage occurred to homes and businesses along this part of the track.

 Over the Capital City Country Club, the northern tornado's damage path converged with the southern one's, with the southern of the two becoming the apparent dominant circulation.
 The now-dominant tornado would produce EF2 damage to trees between the country club and the Indian Head Acres subdivision, where numerous trees were snapped at a height of about 75 ft by winds estimated at 115 mph.
 Following this, EF1 damage to trees would occur as the tornado tracked through the Paradise Village East subdivision of Tallahassee, before crossing US 27 where more tree damage occurred, and dissipating upon reaching the border of Leon and Jefferson County.
 The southern tornado had a path length of 24.81 mi and reached a peak width of 1400 yd over downtown Tallahassee.
 Two fatalities occurred; one occurred when a tree fell on a mobile home, and a second person was killed when another tree fell on someone who was outdoors at the time.